 Do I need a degree to start freelance writing?

 Absolutely not!
 This is one of the many reasons I think freelance writing is great for college students.

-You can start freelance writing regardless of education.
+You can start freelance writing regardless of your education.
 Whether you’re a high school dropout, college student or have your masters, you can start.

 I will say I have my bachelors but I’ve never once told that to a client.
 Because it doesn’t matter!

-While anyone can be a freelance writer you still need to learn the basics of writing content.
+While anyone can be a freelance writer you still need to learn the basics of creating content.
 You can’t expect to make money if you don’t email clients back, hate writing and spell awful.
 Sorry, this just isn’t the right fit for you.

 But, if you find writing fun, you have the passion, motivation, and persistence to really do it, then you can absolutely succeed.

 How much time does freelance writing take?

 The more you work as a writer, the quicker and easier projects, research, and editing will become.